 The progression of phonological awareness skills:

 This all may seem very obvious to grown-ups, but some children actually have a hard time grasping the concept of phonological awareness.
 Whether it’s easy or difficult for a child to master it, phonological awareness should be taught in the preschool and early elementary years.
 What can parents do to help?
 Well, that depends on the age of the child.

 - 3-year-olds: Read rhyming books and point out the words that rhyme.
-You don’t need to point out the printed words, just the spoken words.
+You can point out the printed rhyming words, but really the focus should be on having the child listen to how the words sound.
 Two of my favourite rhyming books are Green Eggs & Ham by Dr. Seuss and Sheep in a Jeep by Nancy Shaw.
 You can also begin to segment words into syllables: clap syllables in words, for example, do 3 claps as you say “di…no…saur.”
 Three-year-olds can’t necessarily do rhyming or syllable segmentation on their own, but they will be able to do it along with you.

 - 4-year-olds: Keep reading those rhyming books!
 Try to get your child to detect rhymes (“Do cat and bat rhyme?”
 “Do cat and dog rhyme?”), produce rhymes (“What rhymes with big?”), and clap/count the syllables in spoken words.
 If these are tricky, you can give big hints.
 “What rhymes with big?
 It’s an animal that oinks!
 That’s right, big and pig rhyme.
 Say them with me!”
 You can do these things while reading together, or at any other time.
 Driving in the car is a great time to play word games.
 Also, you can introduce alliteration: talk about how some words start with the same sound.
 A classic book for this is Dr. Seuss’s ABC which I still recall hearing on my dad’s lap as a young child.